 This will depend on whether it is a criminal or civil court case, and whether it is urgent.

 If your case is ongoing, the best thing to do is to contact your solicitor or local Sheriff Court and find out what will happen with your case.
-You can also visit Victim Support Scotland's website for up to date information on courts and changes related to coronavirus or contact us if you have questions.
+You can also read our blog with updates on courts cases during the pandemic, visit Victim Support Scotland's website for up to date information on courts and changes related to coronavirus or contact us if you have further questions.

 When it comes to domestic abuse, we understand that each situation is very different.
 If you have specific concerns about your situation and the legal options available, please get in touch with us.